SpecDetect: Simple, Fast, and Training-Free Detection of LLM-Generated Text via Spectral Analysis: Experiments

 \paragraph{Impact of Contrast Sample Size.} For distribution-based methods, we analyze the impact of the number of contrast samples on performance.
 We conduct experiments using the BLOOM-7.1B source model, with results averaged across three datasets.
 The results are in Figure~\ref{fig:sample_size} and detailed results in Appendix \ref{app:sample_size}.
 From the results, SpecDetect++ not only consistently outperforms all baselines across all sample sizes but also demonstrates remarkable sample efficiency.
 Notably, SpecDetect++ with only 10 contrast samples already surpasses the performance of Lastde++ with 50 samples, and nearly matches its performance with 100 samples.
 This superior sample efficiency highlights the strong and stable discriminative power of our underlying spectral energy feature, which allows for robust detection with significantly fewer samples, further enhancing its efficiency.

 \paragraph{Generalization to Different Proxy Models.}

-The choice of proxy model is a critical factor influencing black-box detection performance.
-We investigate this by evaluating detectors on the XSum dataset across four different source-proxy pairs, with results presented in Figure~\ref{fig:proxy_model_results}.

-The results confirm that performance varies significantly with the proxy model, highlighting the difficulty of black-box detection.
-However, across all tested pairs, our methods demonstrate superior generalization.
-Our base method consistently and significantly outperforms baselines by a large margin.
-This indicates that our fundamental spectral energy feature is more robust to proxy model mismatch than complex time-series features.
-Similarly, our enhanced method SpecDetect++ consistently outperforms other distribution-based methods, showcasing its robustness.
+Proxy model choice critically impacts black-box detection.
+We investigate this by evaluating detectors on XSum across four different source-proxy pairs, with results in Figure~\ref{fig:proxy_model_results}.
+While performance varies significantly, confirming the challenge, our methods demonstrate superior generalization.
+Our SpecDetect consistently outperforms baselines by a large margin, indicating its spectral feature is more robust to proxy mismatch than complex time-series features.
+Similarly, SpecDetect++ consistently outperforms other distribution-based methods, showcasing its robustness across all tested pairs.